Vikings' Cook 'at full strength' for Saints, he says

-EAGAN, Minn. - Not many NFL teams can boast how healthy they are come playoff time, and the situation the Minnesota Vikings find themselves in with all of their offensive starters in line to play the Saints in New Orleans on Wild Card weekend is a luxury.
+EAGAN, Minn. -- Not many NFL teams can boast about how healthy they are come playoff time, so the situation in which the Minnesota Vikings find themselves -- with all of their offensive starters in line to play the Saints in New Orleans on wild-card weekend -- is a luxury.

 Running back Dalvin Cook, who took a hit to his left shoulder/chest area that sidelined him for the final two games of the regular season, said he'll be at full strength for Sunday's game.

-For Cook, the time away these last two weeks allowed him to heal his injury enough that it won't inhibit him on the field.
+For Cook, the time away the past two weeks allowed him to heal his injury enough that it won't inhibit him on the field.

 "I definitely feel refreshed," Cook said.

-It's been over two months since the Vikings' offense was at full strength.
+It has been more than two months since the Vikings' offense was at full strength.
 The last time Minnesota could tap into its wealth of skill players was Week 6 in a win over Philadelphia.
 The following week, wide receiver Adam Thielen went down with a hamstring injury in the first quarter at Detroit, and it took him until Week 15 to fully recover.

 Cook has reiterated that he'll "be ready to go" throughout the week and said his status for the postseason has never been in doubt.